 In Hong Kong where I am from, owning a property is a dream for many.
 Many people see purchasing real estate as one of the best investments.
 In fact, we do not like to rent because we think that renting a property means helping the property owner to pay his mortgage.
 Why don’t we use the money to pay our own mortgages instead?

 In Germany, the mentality is a bit different.
 Renting is still very popular.
 I know many local people who rent their homes even though they can afford to buy their own house in Germany.
 Many of them are just comfortable with renting, and they are paying such a low rent because they have been renting the same home for a long time.
 Besides, in my opinion, many German people do not like to take risks.
 Taking a big loan in Germany to buy a house is considered risky for them.

-In fact, the homeownership ratio in Germany is a bit less than 50%.
+In fact, the homeownership ratio in Germany is 50.4% in 2020.
 It is one of the lowest among the European countries.
 However, the ratio is rising due to the low interest rate.
 Besides, the real estate market is also seen as a good investment for overseas investors.

-For me personally, I would definitely put money in the real estate market if I can.
+For me personally, I like to put money in the real estate market if I can.
 (Chinese people always like to buy properties.)
-Below are some reasons why you should buy a house in Germany:
+Below are some advantages about buying a house in Germany:

-The interest rate from the European Central Bank has been very low and stable for some years now.
-It means that you may get a mortgage from the bank for as low as 1 – 2% interest rate.
+The interest rate from the European Central Bank has been very low for some years now.
+Even though now the interest rate is rising, it is still relatively low if you look at the history.
+It means that you may get a mortgage from the bank for as low as 2 – 3% interest rate.
 Therefore, it is better to invest money in real estate than to let your savings sitting in your bank where you get almost no interest.